Leung Chun-ying: Personal life

+Bag-gate

-Leung's younger daughter, Chung-yan, became embroiled in a controversy in the early hours of 28 March 2016 at Hong Kong International Airport.
-Chung-yan had reportedly left her hand baggage in the departure hall after she had passed through the security checkpoint to board a flight for San Francisco.
-According to Apple Daily, witnesses alleged that his wife Regina Tong, who accompanied their daughter to the airport, engaged in a lengthy argument with airport staff to have staff reunite her daughter with her missing bag.
+Leung was embroiled in the "bag-gate" controversy in 2016 as Chung-yan was about to board a flight in the Hong Kong International Airport for San Francisco.
+In the early hours of 28 March, Chung-yan left her hand baggage departure hall after she passed through the security checkpoint.
+According to Apple Daily, witnesses alleged that Leung's wife Regina, who accompanied their daughter to the airport, engaged in a lengthy argument with airport staff to have staff reunite her daughter with her missing bag.
 Staff insisted on upholding procedure for the passenger to exit the secured zone to recover any missing item and pass through security again.
-Leung Chung-yan reportedly telephoned her father to seek help in resolving the impasse.
-The phone was passed onto airline staff, who brought Leung her bag, making clear that they had made an exception; she boarded her flight minutes later.
+Chung-yan telephoned her father for help, and passed the phone to the airline staff.
+The staff then brought Leung her bag, making clear that they had made an exception; she boarded her flight minutes later.

 Leung denied abusing power by ordering airline staff to retrieve Chung-yan's bag in violation of security guidelines.
 Following the news of the incident, the Airport Authority issued a statement denying that it was against existing procedure for anyone other than the passenger to retrieve any missing baggage from airport security and bring it into the restricted area and through security check.
 In an apparent allusion to the incident, People's Daily wrote a commentary stating that it would be better if there was a bit less of "special procedures for special things".
 Hong Kong Cabin Crew Federation called for direct talks with the Civil Aviation Department's director general regarding the "dangerous precedent" set by Leung.
 Hundreds of members of the union were joined by supporters in a sit-in protest at the airport attended by between 1,000 and 2,500 people.
 Leung's popularity as chief executive plunged to a new record low during the month of April, after the incident was made public.
+The Federation filed a judicial review to challenge the decision by the Airport Authority and was ruled in favour by the judge in 2018.